saigonbitmaster/bworks_2.0/packages/ra-nest-rest/README.md

 ## Note about Content-Range

-Historically, Simple REST Data Provider uses the http `Content-Range` header to retrieve the number of items in a collection.
-But this is a *hack* of the [primary role of this header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Range).

-However this can be problematic, for example within an infrastructure using a Varnish that may use, modify or delete this header.
-We also have feedback indicating that using this header is problematic when you host your application on [Vercel](https://vercel.com/).

-The solution is to use another http header to return the number of collection's items.
+The solution for API which delete `Content-Range` header is to use another http header to return the number of collection's items.
 The other header commonly used for this is `X-Total-Count`.
 So if you use `X-Total-Count`, you will have to :

-* Whitelist this header with an `Access-Control-Expose-Headers` [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) header.
+- Whitelist this header with an `Access-Control-Expose-Headers` [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) header.

 ```
 Access-Control-Expose-Headers: X-Total-Count